drissbri/ternary-search/README.md

 - `README.md` - Actual documentation file

 ### Analysis of Results
-- `Analysis.md` - Benchmarks, analysis of results and conclusions
+- `Analysis.md` - Benchmarks and analysis of results and conclusions